j0lvera/next-authentication/README.md

 ### login(config)

-`next-authentication` uses [`js-cookie`](https://www.npmjs.com/package/js-cookie) for cookie handling so you can pass the same configuration object to the `cookieOptions` option.
+`next-authentication` uses [`js-cookie`](https://www.npmjs.com/package/js-cookie) for cookie handling, so you can pass the same configuration object to the `cookieOptions` option.

 ```js
 // Login a user